brunobeneh/brunobeneh/README.md

 👋 Hi, I’m @brunobeneh.
 I'm from Brasil, still living here.

-👀 I’m interested in Cyber Security, Development and Data Science.
+👀 I’m interested in Cyber Security, Development and DevOps.

-🌱 I’m currently learning WebDev, Python, Ethical Hacking and Data Science.
+🌱 I’m currently learning Ethical Hacking, Git (GitHub and GitLab), DevOps, Python and GO.

 💞️ I’m looking to collaborate on everything I can.